 Bernard Berenson: A Life in the Picture Trade

 Bernard Berenson: A Life in the Picture Trade was published by the Yale University Press Jewish Lives Series on October 22, 2013.
-The press describes the book: "This brilliant new biography of the leading art connoisseur of the Gilded Age explores his accomplishments, his painful disappointments, the historical forces that affected his life, and the women who were central to his achievements."

 "The most dynamic biography yet of the groundbreaking art historian Bernard Berenson....
 Cohen investigates Berenson’s contradictions, metamorphoses, and dramatically unconventional life with vivacious authority....Deftly channels the sweeping intensity of Berenson’s aesthetic ecstasy, hard-won expertise, surprising adventures, and vital legacy as a guide to appreciating art via 'exhilarated looking.'" -- Donna Seaman, Booklist, starred review.